The Ultimate Guide to Listening Devices that Connect to Your Phone

 How to Choose the Right Device

-Before buying, compare models based on:
+Before buying, compare models based on the following points:

 Limitations to Be Aware Of

-• Audio Only: GSM bugs transmit sound but not video.
-For both, consider a Wi-Fi spy camera.
+• Audio only: GSM bugs transmit sound but not video.
+For both, consider a Wi‑Fi spy camera.

 Are They Legal in the UK?